waggle-sensor/summer2021/Macintyre/soundrecorder/campaigns/morton-arb/README.md

 <img src="./resources/morton-arb-birds.jpg" width=500 />

+Staff at the arboretum has provided this map, which breaks down different areas and the wildlife that can be found in them.

 * Red: Migratory birds visit these locations often (i.e warblers) to feed on the evergreen berries.
 There are also plenty of recurring cardinal and blue jay sightings at these locations.
 * Blue: Best location to spot water fowl is along the river.
 I’ve recorded sandhill cranes, blue